Anmols243/Api-practice/README.md

 #Api-practice
-A repo for practicing apis
+just a repo for learning